 3. client preferences and values.

-Dr. Rosenfarb uses research-based psychotherapy to combine the best available evidence in psychotherapy with his clinical expertise, taking into account what each individual needs and wants in therapy and each patient’s unique cultural background.
+Dr. Rosenfarb uses empirically-supported psychotherapy to combine the best available evidence in psychotherapy with his clinical expertise, taking into account what each individual needs and wants in therapy and each patient’s unique cultural background.